 - Major trends in service pricing, bundling, and marketing

-- Market forecasts for mobile services
+- Home & mobile convergent services

 In addition to the insight provided in this service, IDC may conduct research on specific topics or emerging market segments via research offerings that require additional IDC funding and client investment.

 - Which emerging technologies and business models do telcos need to address and how?

 - What will be the telco revenue growth engines of the future?